Where To Eat On Abbot Kinney Blvd. guide image

 OpenTable logo

-Just like Salt & Straw up the street, Blue Star is a Portland kid trying their hand at making it in Hollywood.
-And also like Salt & Straw, Blue Star proves it can play in the big leagues.
-The lines at this donut shop can be long, and the pace is gentle.
-Not to say Blue Star has bad service - it’s just that every single person at the counter is having an emotional breakdown trying to decide which donut they want.
-It takes time.
+Just like Salt & Straw up the street, Blue Star is a Portland kid trying to make it in Hollywood.
+And also like Salt & Straw, Blue Star has succeeded.
+The lines at this donut shop can be long, and the pace is, well, we'll call it gentle.
+Not to say Blue Star has bad service—it’s just that every single person at the counter is having an emotional crisis trying to decide whether they want a crackly creme brulee donut or “the glossy O.G.” that tastes like creamy horchata.

 Chase Sapphire Card Ad